mozilla-services/syncstorage-rs/docs/src/payload-offload/overview.md

 payload to a Google Cloud Storage object and stores only a `gs://` URL in the BSO's `payload_link` column, leaving `payload` NULL.
 The payload's byte length is recorded alongside the URL in `payload_size`, since the row itself no longer carries the bytes to measure.
+Usage and quota accounting reads that column, so an offloaded payload still counts against the user's quota.

 Offload is off by default, opt-in per collection, and supported on the Spanner backend only.
 Nothing changes for a collection that is not opted in.